SamanthaBooth81/yoga-flow-class-record/README.md

 ## User Stories
 - As a small business owner I want to:
     * Keep track of the growth of the business
-    * Calculate earnings per class
+    * Calculate earnings per lesson
-    * Run basic analytics based on class size and earning to figure out how best to manage the timetable in the short term and then eventually in the long term
+    * Run basic analytics based on class size and earnings to aid with business decisions
+    * Plan for the future growth of the business

 # Features
+## Inputting Data
+- Input of lesson data including:
+    * Date
+    * Date
+    * Time
+    * Duration
+    * Location
+    * Attendance

 ##  Calculations
 - Calculate earnings per class and update spreadsheet